Slow Journalism Night, 9th May 2019

 Our editors will also tell the stories of the technologists trying to beat climate change by sucking CO2 out of the air and spraying aerosols into the upper atmosphere, as well as sharing secrets about our award-winning infographics.
 Ahead of the talks there will be plenty of opportunity to meet and chat with the Slow Journalism team and other guests, as well a chance to win prizes including deluxe DG poster prints.

-The evening runs from 6.15pm to 9pm.
+The event starts promptly at 7pm, but do come a bit earlier if you can – we’ll be mingling at the bar from 6.15pm and your ticket comes with a free drink.
 Tickets are £20, or £10 for Delayed Gratification subscribers, and include a drink and a copy of the new issue.
 Book your ticket here, and we’ll look forward to seeing you on 9th May 2019 – an evening that promises to be informal yet informative, fun yet fascinating, scintillating yet a little bit silly.
 So come along and help us celebrate the new issue!
 Slowly.

 Slow Journalism in your inbox, plus infographics, offers and more: sign up for the DG newsletter.
 Sign me up